FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 ![Screenshot of a fasta
 file](https://github.com/FastV1per/Alien_DNA_tutorial/blob/main/alien_dna/fasta.file_example.png)

-Top line is a simgle-line description of the DNA sequence, fllowed by the sequence itself.
+Top line is a simgle-line description of the species it is, the region of the gene it's in, and then followed by the sequence itself.

 * Q1.
 Is this a DNA sequence or a protein sequence?
 Why?

-To look into a file type this:
+In order to look into our fasta file type this:

 ```
 $ zless alien_dataset.fasta